hiramutsu/autolock/README.txt

 	git pull
 	git add .
-	git commit -m "<whatever you want for a message in quotes>" git push
+	git commit -m "<whatever you want for a message in quotes>" -a git push